 Risks of Botox

-Though Botox is common in nature, there are some severe side effects to be aware of during and after the procedure.
+Though Botox is common in nature and generally well-tolerated, there are some severe side effects to be aware of during and after the procedure.

 Botox isn’t a procedure for everyone.
 You shouldn’t have the injections whilst pregnant, and Botox whilst breastfeeding is a no-no. People who’ve previously had an allergic reaction to the drug or any of its ingredients shouldn’t attempt Botox injections again.

 The most common side effects are mild discomfort at the injection site, and hematoma commonly called bruising.